imqcam/documentation/docs/users_guide/manage.md

 (manage-data)=
 # Managing Data

-This section describes how to manage data in the HTMDEC DMS including
+This section describes how to manage data in the IMQCAM Data portal including
 * [Creating and managing access to collections](manage-collections)
 * [Creating and managing folders](manage-folders)
 * [Uploading folders and files](manage-upload)